tenbowls/tododoro/README.md

 - **Unselect**: Unselect any task selected and clears the task in the focus section
 - **Focus**: Adds a task to the focus section to indicate which task to do next (in the image above, the task is "Sub Task #2")
   - the focus section is reset on every restart of the program
-  - to remove the task from the focus section, use the "Clear" or "Unselect" button
+  - to remove the task from the focus section, use the "Clear" button (note that when the focus task is marked as complete, the focus task is not automatically cleared)

 ## SQL structure